ManueleDentello/OAuth2-server/README.md

 1. `cd` into the project root folder, and run `npm install`
     - If `npm` is not installed, install it and then run `npm install`
 1. Run `npm start` to boot up the Oauth 2.0 Server
-1. Run `npm test` to run unit tests that cover all implemented grants
-    - For verbose output, modify `level` in `tests/setup.js` to be `DebugControl.levels.ALL`

 [back](#top)